|

 October 1, 2004 Las Vegas, NV - CustoMores is a small Marketing and Consulting Firm with a

-and service professionals with a much needed marketing edge.
-They
+businesses and service professionals with a much needed

-call their new approach the 12X12 Intelligent Marketing System.
+marketing edge.
+They call their new approach the 12X12

-system is simple - brand locally and consistently and use the
+the 12X12 system is simple - brand locally and consistently

-best information and presentation to achieve the most impact.
+and use the best information and presentation to achieve

 With the

-two steps.
-First, they create a powerful business identity package
+this feat in two steps.
+First, they create a powerful

-with stunning graphics for instant impact.
-The philosophy behind
+for instant impact.
+The philosophy behind this is

-this is simple - if they notice you the first time out, you are
+simple - if they notice you the first time out, you

 The next

-the business with a new marketing technique called "Info-Marketing".
+radius of the business with a new marketing technique

-This technique is basically the repackaging of advertising as
+is basically the repackaging of advertising as information.

-be not be ignored but rather embraced as the direction advertising
+should be not be ignored but rather embraced as the

 seek news and knowledge.”